JiaruiFeng/JiaruiFeng.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I'm a third-year Ph.D. student in the Department of Computer Science and Engineering, Washington University in St.Louis (WashU).
+I'm a third-year Ph.D. candidate in the Department of Computer Science and Engineering, Washington University in St.Louis (WashU).
 I'm fortunately supervised by [Dr. Yixin Chen](https://www.cse.wustl.edu/~yixin.chen/) and [Dr. Fuhai Li](https://informatics.wustl.edu/research-lab-fuhai-li/).
 My research focus on graph neural network and its expressive power, XAI, and their applications in precision medicine and health care.

 # 🔥 News